swip3798/i3-gaps-popos/README.md

 Tool to create and install Pop_!OS packages of _i3-gaps_.

+I highly recommend installing i3 beforehand and upgrading with this tool to i3-gaps after installing and running.

 ## How does it work?
 It uses the newest stuff from [here](https://github.com/Airblader/i3), makes some modifications (only if necessary for the _building step_)